 Leveraging the right tools for success

 Requirements engineering is critical to the success of a project because it tells everyone involved with the project what needs to be done.
-A project manager, who schedules tasks, can do so based on more accurate requirements.
+The more accurate the requirements, the easier it is for the project manager to schedule development tasks, for example.
 A requirements management software tool can greatly support successful RE, as it enables more efficient and optimized product and system development.

 This type of tool can provide:

 - Clarity and visibility.
-Get broader visibility into what you’re building and why.
+Gain broader visibility into what you’re building and why.

 - Live traceability.
 Ensure product quality and improve change management with complete traceability.